 Nominated finish can be either our “Standard” or “Deep” ( crackled) Charred finish when ordering.

 - 120×19 SHIPLAP – secret fix t/g, end matched

 - 70×19 SHIPLAP – secret fix t/g end matched

 All our shiplap is profiled with an 8mm rebate.

 “3D” shiplap profiles are a combination of mixed width and mixed depth profiles.
-All the profiles are T&G for improved stability;
+All the profiles are a micro T&G for improved stability;

 The “3D” shiplap profiles are inclusive of:

 - Profile C: 60×42 t/g